-To operate your business efficiently, you might benefit from understanding some of the basic forces that manifest in any organization, such as Parkinson’s law.
-Truth be told, its almost impossible to eliminate the impact that basic organizational forces have on your business but being aware of them can give you a bit more control over productivity.
+You want to operate your business efficiently, and understanding some of the basic forces in any organization, including Parkinson’s Law, can help.
+Eliminating the impact of these forces on your business is probably impossible, but being aware of them gives you more control over productivity.

 Combating Parkinson’s Law